How to cope with common side effects

 Headache

-Headaches are a common side effect of a lot of different medicines.
-In most cases, this side effects subsides as your body becomes accustomed to the medicine.
+Headaches are a common side effect of many different medications.
+In most cases, these side effects subside as your body becomes accustomed to the medicine.

-It may be suitable to take over the counter painkillers, such as paracetamol, to treat the headache.
-Speak to your doctor or pharmacist to make sure it is suitable to do so.
+It may be suitable to take over-the-counter painkillers, such as paracetamol, to treat the headache.
+Speak to your doctor or pharmacist to ensure it is suitable for you to do so.

 Dizziness

-Some medicine can make you feel dizzy.
+Some medications can cause dizziness.
 If you feel dizzy after taking your medicine, it is strongly advised to avoid driving or operating machinery until you feel well again.

 Try lying down until the dizzy spell disappears.
-When you get up from a sitting or lying position, move slowly to avoid making your dizziness worse.
+When you get up from a sitting or lying position, move slowly to avoid worsening your dizziness.

 Make sure you drink plenty of water and avoid coffee and alcohol, which can exacerbate this symptom.

-If your dizziness lasts for a prolonged period, or becomes worse, speak to your doctor as soon as possible.
+If your dizziness lasts for a prolonged period or worsens, consult your doctor as soon as possible.

 Nausea